 This subject has the most reading hours needed since it’s such a wide and deep topic.
 It has poetry, drama, history, classical literature, reading fiction, and many more.

-If you enjoy reading those kind of books, teaching literature will be the right career for you.
+If you enjoy reading those kinds of books, teaching literature will be the right career for you.
 You get to share your enthusiasm for a subject by teaching it.

 Tutors teach students how to interpret and analyze literary works like poetry, novels, and plays.